hfg-gmuend/1819-designing-systems-using-voice/examples/Wiki Speech Search/README.md

-Combining Moz Webspeech API with responsiveVoice
+Wikipedia Search VUI
 ===================================================

 This snippet allows you to search for articles of the Wikipedia using your voice.
 No node installation required.
-It makes use of the Mozilla Webspeech for recognition.
+It makes use of the Mozilla Webspeech API for recognition.
 For the sake of simplicity i used responsiveVoice for Text2Speech.

 **Features**